 With mask writing lined up for full-chip curvy solutions, the questions about the viability of curvy solutions have turned to the rest of the manufacturing process.

-However, edge-based computer-aided design (CAD) processing will be slower in the world of curvy masks.
+Currently, the datapath from computer-aided design (CAD) to manufacturing is a mix of pixel-based data and edge-based data, so some tweaking of the datapath will be needed to support a wholesale change to curvilinear features.
+Edge-based CAD processing will be slower in the world of curvy masks.
 D2S pixel-domain solutions address this issue.

 Pixel Domain = GPU-Based Computing